Hetan Shah: Non executive roles

 He is Chair of the Our World in Data website which provides long run datasets on global issues.
 In 2024 he was appointed by the UK Parliament to the Board of the National Audit Office, the UK's spending watchdog.
-Shah serves on a number of advisory boards including for the Resolution Foundation, the Bennett Institute for Public Policy at Cambridge University, and UCL's Public Policy Lab.
+Shah serves on a number of advisory boards including for the Resolution Foundation and UCL's Public Policy Lab.

 Shah helped to found and went on to serve as Vice Chair of the Ada Lovelace Institute between 2018 and 2022.
 The Ada Lovelace Institute is a research body that looks to ensure all data and artificial intelligence serves to benefit all members of society.
 The think-tank was established after a Royal Statistical Society workshop on big data, when participants questioned what ethics and governance organisations could use.
 The Ada Lovelace Institute support both the public and private sector, and is independent of government or corporate interests.

 He served as Chair of the Friends Provident Foundation, a grant-making foundation from 2016-2020.
 The Friends Provident Foundation is a grant making trust that seeks to promote a more fair and resilient economy.

-He is a visiting professor at King's College London and was a member of the IPPR Commission on Economic Justice.
+He is a visiting professor at King's College London and Visiting Professor in Practice at the LSE Data Science Institute.
+He was a member of the IPPR Commission on Economic Justice.
 He is also a member of the independent Social Metrics Commission which recommended a new way of measuring poverty in the UK.
-He has served on a number of other boards including as a trustee of St George's House (Windsor Castle), a trustee of the Legal Education Foundation, the Science Media Centre's advisory board, the Office for National Statistics Data Science Campus advisory board, and the management board of the Sir Lenny Henry Centre for Media Diversity.
+He has served on a number of other boards including as a trustee of St George's House (Windsor Castle), a trustee of the Legal Education Foundation, the advisory board for the Bennett Institute for Public Policy at Cambridge University, the Science Media Centre's advisory board, the Office for National Statistics Data Science Campus advisory board, and the management board of the Sir Lenny Henry Centre for Media Diversity.
 Shah was conferred an honorary degree by York St John University in 2023.

-Articles
+Media

-He has written on a range of subjects:
+Shah is regularly quoted in the press.
+He has written on a range of subjects including: